tapestry-tool/tapestry-wp/README.md

 # tapestry-wp

 This is a plugin for Wordpress that allows creating non-linear, collaborative, and interactive content.
+This plugin adds a new post type to Wordpress called "Tapestry" and allows presentation and authoring in the frontend using Vue JS.

 Visit [tapestry-tool.com](https://www.tapestry-tool.com) for more info

-## Usage

-To install this plugin locally:
+## How to install this plugin for Wordpress

-- Ensure you have Wordpress installed locally
+You can visit the [releases](https://github.com/wynnset/tapestry-wp/releases) page in this repository and find the plugin zip file under the "Assets" toggle for a given version.
+Once downloaded, you can upload this zip file to Wordpress under Plugins > Add New > Upload Plugin and activate the plugin.

+## Development

+The Vue application is loaded in the tapestry post type template under `templates/single-tapestry.php`.
+It is located in the `templates/vue` directory)

+### Local Development

+To get started with developing locally:
 - Clone this repo into a directory called `tapestry` under your Wordpress directory in the plugins folder (`wp-content/plugins`)
+- Setup your local dev environment.
+You have 2 options for your local development:
+  1. *Using LAMP/MAMP/WAMP:* Follow the detailed instruction for [Mac, Windows](https://github.com/wynnset/tapestry-wp/wiki/Getting-Started-(Mac-&-Windows)), or [Linux](https://github.com/wynnset/tapestry-wp/wiki/Getting-Started-on-Arch-Linux).
+  2. *Using Docker:* Follow the detailed [Docker Installation & Usage](https://github.com/wynnset/tapestry-wp/wiki/Docker-Installation-&-Usage) wiki page.
-- Follow the steps below under "Getting External Links to Work"
+- Follow the steps below under "Getting external links to work"
+- Make sure `$TAPESTRY_USE_DEV_MODE` is set to `TRUE` in `tapestry.php`
+- In the `templates/vue` directory, run `npm start` to serve with hot reload at localhost:8080

+### Build & Deployment

+If you are editing the code, follow these instructions to build a new plugin zip file:
 - CD into the `templates/vue` directory and enter: `npm install && npm run build`
 - Open up `tapestry.php` and set `$TAPESTRY_USE_DEV_MODE` to `FALSE`

-To export this plugin to use on a non-local Wordpress instance:
-- Follow the steps above to install the plugin locally
-- Make a copy of this `tapestry` folder that you have locally and call it `tapestry-deploy`
+- You can safely delete:
-- In `tapestry-deploy` folder, delete all hidden files in the root
+  - All hidden files in the root directory
-- CD into `templates/vue` folder and delete every file except the `dist` folder
+  - All files and directories in the `templates/vue` directory except the `dist` folder
-- Zip the `tapestry-deploy` folder and upload it in your other Wordpress instance under Plugins > Add New > Upload Plugin
+- Zip the `tapestry` folder and upload it in your other Wordpress instance under Plugins > Add New > Upload Plugin

-For a Quick-Start alternative, consider using [Docker](#docker).

-### Getting External Links to Work
+### Getting external links to work

 It's strongly recommended you complete this to get link previews working for the "External Link" content type.
 To do this, you will need to get an API key for LinkPreview and set a config variable first by following these instructions: